dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • How is your cleaning process conducted?

 Believe it or not, complaints help your business.
 If your clients have an accessible way to complain, then you can avoid many problems from the start.
-Plus, your clients may have a better perspective on some things and can help your business grow because of their observations.
+Plus, your clients may have a better perspective on some things, and their observations can help your cleaning business grow.
 It all comes down to how you look at things.

 Have you heard the phrase “the customer is always right?”
-Well, we all know this isn’t always true.
+Well, sometimes it’s just not true.

 Let’s say that you’ve exhausted every other option.
 You implemented every preventative measure you could think of.
 Depending on the circumstances, you may need to fire a client immediately or give a notice of termination.
 Either way, you want out!